Benign Breast Diseases

 Benign cysts associated with Fibrocystic Disease are often related to hormonal changes accompanying pregnancy or the menstrual cycle.
 The breasts are often tender, lumpy and painful especially in or around the menstrual periods.
 Women diagnosed with Fibrocystic changes are sometimes helped with fine needle aspiration, or FNA, which drains fluid from any cysts in an attempt to relieve painful symptoms.
 Dietary changes may also be recommended, including vitamins, supplements and avoidance of caffeine, beef, dairy and salt.
 In addition we often recommend wearing a snug supportive sports/athletic bra.
 When symptoms are severe we may prescribe anti-inflammatory medication.

 Fibroadenomas are lumps in the breast made of glandular and stromal (connective) tissue.
 Most Fibroadenomas are not dangerous.
 They can occur at any age, but are most common in women in their 20's or 30's.
 Fibroadenomas vary in size from microscopic to several inches across but rarely cause pain or tenderness.
 Typical treatment is to make sure the lump is not something of a serious nature.
 This can be accomplished using a special type of needle biopsy or via surgical removal.
-Surgery may not be necessary for fibroadenomas that ultimately stop growing and/or shrink on their own.
+Surgery may not be necessary for fibroadenomas since many of them ultimately stop growing and/or shrink on their own.

 Hyperplasia is an excessive growth of cells in the milk ducts or milk glands of the breast.
-If the cells found are abundant but fairly close to normal in appearance, it is considered "usual Hyperplasia".
+If the cells found on a biopsy are abundant but fairly close to normal in appearance, it is considered "usual Hyperplasia".
 Alternatively, if the cells are abnormal, it is considered "atypical hyperplasia", which increases the risk of developing breast cancer.
 If Hyperplasia is identified, Dr. Kaufman will need to assess its type and extent.
 Close monitoring is considered essential and a recommendation will be made to have more frequent clinical breast examinations, mammograms and sonograms.
 An MRI of the breasts may also be obtained to help further identify and diagnose abnormal tissue.
 On occasion we may prescribe medications that help lower ones risk for developing Breast Cancer.
 Since each patient is unique the treatment and prevention strategy will vary.

 A Papilloma is usually a benign tumor that can develop in the milk ducts of the breast.
 These finger-like protrusions grow from the tissue either as a single Papilloma or in groups.
 Single, or solitary, Papillomas are typically found behind the nipple area and are frequently responsible for discharge from the nipple.
 The nipple discharge may be bloody in nature.
 Multiple Papillomas may be located further from the nipple in small ducts.
 Papillomas may increase the risk for Breast Cancer.
 A mammogram, sonogram, ductogram or breast MRI may be performed to determine the presence and location of a Papilloma.
 Papillomas will often require surgical removal, along with the surrounding tissue and a portion of the duct in which it was found.